unimelb/pattern-lib/components/tabs/stories/tabsSelect.md

 - `title` (title to show to the left of the select)
 - `label` (set label of 'bubble' above select)
 - `show-count` (counts tabs and displays accumulated count)

+### Note

+If only one tab is present then the select dropdown will be hidden.